pyao3/etherbook/README.md

 Create an account on [GitHub](https://github.com/).
 It's free.
-Then shoot an email with your username to one of the maintainers of the vimbook (e.g. beau.hilton@vumc.org) to be added to the organization.
+Then shoot an email with your username to one of the maintainers Phil Yao (insert email) or Matt Kynes (insert email) to be added to the organization.

 ### finding the files and opening them for editing

-On each page on [vimbook.org](vimbook.beauhilton.com) there is a small pencil icon in the top right.
+On each page there is a small pencil icon in the top right.
 If you are logged into GitHub, have been granted editing access, and click this button,